ABIF-McGill/YCharOS_IF_characterization/README.md

 # YCharOS_IF_characterization
 A pipeline to analyze IF images for antibody characterization

-The experimental approach is described in [Scaling of an antibody validation procedure enables quantification of antibody performance in major research applications](https://elifesciences.org/articles/91645)
+The experimental approach is described in [Scaling of an antibody validation procedure enables quantification of antibody performance in major research applications](https://elifesciences.org/articles/91645) (Ayoubi et al., Elife, 2023).

-In a recently submitted follow up manuscript, we use quantitative image analysis to measure antibody labeling efficacy for immunofluorescence (IF) labeling.
+In a recently submitted follow-up manuscript, we use quantitative image analysis to measure antibody labeling efficacy for immunofluorescence (IF) labeling.
 The outline, demo images, and scripts are contained within this repository.

 ## Background